-Akers Biosciences, Inc. is offering shares of common stock pursuant to this prospectus supplement and the accompanying prospectus.
+Akers Biosciences, Inc. is offering 1,667,000 shares of common stock and warrants to purchase up to 833,500 shares of common stock pursuant to this prospectus supplement and the accompanying prospectus.

-Our common stock is listed on the AIM under the symbol AKR.L and on the NASDAQ Capital Market under the symbol "AKER."
-On November 15, 2016, the last reported sale price of our common stock on the NASDAQ Capital Market was \$3.00 per share.
+Our common stock is listed on the AIM under the symbol "AKR.L" and on the NASDAQ Capital Market under the symbol "AKER."
+On January 9, 2017, the last reported sale price of our common stock on the NASDAQ Capital Market was \$1.55 per share.
+There is no established public trading market for the warrants and we do not expect a market to develop.

 Pursuant to General Instruction I.B.6 of Form S-3, in no event will we sell securities in a public primary offering with a value of more than one-third of the aggregate market value of our common stock held by non-affiliates in any twelve-month period, so long as the aggregate market value of our common stock held by non-affiliates remains below \$75,000,000.
-The aggregate market value of our outstanding common stock held by non-affiliates pursuant to General Instruction I.B.6 of Form S-3 was approximately \$15,916,095, which was calculated based on 5,452,545 shares of common stock outstanding, as of November 15, 2016, of which 4,640,261 shares were held by non-affiliates, and a price per share of \$3.43, which was the closing sale price of our common stock on the NASDAQ Capital Market on October 7, 2016.
-Other than the shares of common stock offered pursuant to this prospectus supplement, we have not offered any securities pursuant to General Instruction I.B.6. of Form S-3 during the prior 12 calendar month period that ends on and includes the date hereof.
+The aggregate market value of our outstanding common stock held by non-affiliates pursuant to General Instruction I.B.6 of Form S-3 was approximately \$15,312,861, which was calculated based on 5,452,545 shares of common stock outstanding, as of January 9, 2017, of which 4,640,261 shares were held by non-affiliates, and a price per share of \$3.30, which was the closing sale price of our common stock on the NASDAQ Capital Market on November 14, 2016.
+Other than the shares of common stock and warrants offered pursuant to this prospectus supplement, we have not offered any securities pursuant to General Instruction I.B.6. of Form S-3 during the prior 12 calendar month period that ends on and includes the date hereof.